-Great venues where you can enjoy a tour of an Amish home, experience a buggy ride, and even do a little shopping are Shrock's Heritage Village and Yoders Amish Farm.
+There are great venues where you can enjoy a tour of an Amish home, experience a buggy ride, and even do a little shopping.

 One of the many things Amish are known for is their quilts.
-You can spend time enjoying these handmade works of art at one of our many quilt shops - including Lone Star Quilts in Mt.
-Hope, Helping Hands in Berlin, or Millers Dry Goods in Charm.
+You can spend time enjoying these handmade works of art at one of our many quilt shops.

 You can visit one of the local Amish buggy shops and see first hand how buggies are made as you are guided by the Amish shop owner.

-Homemade candy.
-Yummy.
-Troyer's Candies is here to satisfy your sweet tooth.
-While at this Amish family owned and operated candy maker, you will get an opportunity to dip some of your own candy.
+Homemade candy to satisfy your sweet tooth!
+While visiting an Amish family owned and operated candy shop, experience dipping some of your own.

-Your journey through Amish country visiting authentic Amish owned and operated businesses can include a visit to Walnut Valley Brooms, where you will meet Ada as she demonstrates the making of a broom.
+Your journey through Amish country visiting authentic Amish owned and operated businesses can include a visit to a broom maker, where you will meet the owner as she demonstrates the making of a broom.

-Visit Mattie's Baskets at her own private home, located on a small back road.
+Visit an Amish basket maker at her own private home, located on a small back road.
 While there she will demonstrate the making of a basket.
 You can browse her shop, where you can purchase any of her handcrafted items.
 Absolutely a "must see" stop.
 Authentic Amish experience doesn't come any better than this.

-The exquisite Amish handcrafted leather at family owned and operated Coblentz Leather is but another sought-after product in Ohio's Amish Country.
-You will enjoy the personable environment as siblings Mike and Karen share their family background with you.
+The exquisite Amish handcrafted leather at a family owned and operated leather shop is yet another sought-after product in Ohio's Amish Country.
+You will enjoy the personable environment as the owner shares their family background with you.
 Browse the family store for many unique leather items.

 Amish are also known for their candle making.
-You can watch a demo of making a candle at Lamp and Light Candle, or make your own at Mary's Candles.
+You can watch a demo of making a candle at an Amish owned candle shop, or make your own.